CWD Surveillance Zone

 Before you hit the woods, check this map to determine the location of your potential harvest.
 This location number can be used when you visit a check station or a CWD Sample Drop-off site.

-ABOUT KENTUCKY'S CWD SURVEILLANCE ZONE
+ABOUT KENTUCKY'S CWD SURVEILLANCE ZONES

 CWD SURVEILLANCE ZONE FAQS